7 'Secrets' to Jumpstart Your Job Interview

 Jumpstarting your interview by putting these seven secret strategies to work for you will insure you of a real shot at being invited back for a second meeting—and perhaps being offered the job itself.

-Jimmy Sweeney is president of CareerJimmy and originator of the brand new, "Amazing Resume Creator."
+Jimmy Sweeney is president of CareerJimmy and creator of the brand new, "Job Interview Secret Document."
 Jimmy is the author of "Tough Times Job Tips" and writes a monthly article titled, "Job Search Secrets."

 On your very next job interview, the moment you walk in the door, simply hand your customized "Secret Career Document" to the person conducting the interview and let the magic begin...